TimonSchneider01/ccl1/diary.md

 - Work on some stuff of the ToDo List
 - Fix the physics. bullets sometimes go through the ceiling                  Fixed
+- Add healthbar for Player / Enemies
+-